kekuchan/swarmbject/docs/std/ds/DArray.md

 Parameters:
 * A pointer to an element to find.
-* A pointer to a "void*(void*, unsigned int)" function that returns a pointer to an element, from the given array, at the given index.
-* A pointer to an "unsigned char(void*,void*)" function that can compare the given element to find with any of the array elements and returns std::Compare::equal if equal, or something else otherwise.
+* A pointer to an "unsigned char(void*, unsigned int, void*)" function that can compare any element of the given array data at the given index, with the given element to find, and returns std::Compare::equal if equal, or something else otherwise.
 * The starting index to search from in the array.

 Returns: 0, if not found, otherwise the